makeplus/makeplus/ReadMe.md

 MakePlus and have ideas about how it currently is not good enough, please contribute!

-* Report bugs or feature ideas
+* Share feature ideas or report bugs:

   https://github.com/makeplus/makeplus/issues

-* Chat with MakePlus developers
+* Chat with MakePlus developers:

   `#makeplus` on irc.freenode.net